 With the way some Christians talk, you might be forgiven for wondering why the canon includes more than four books.
 Sure, the Old Testament is useful in tracing the development of human reflection on the divine, and the New Testament in conveying the thoughts of some of Jesus’ earliest followers.
-But if you really want to know what God thinks about something, you hear today, you’ll need consult the recorded thoughts of Jesus.
+But if you really want to know what God thinks about something, you’ll need consult the recorded thoughts of Jesus.
 And if you want to do that, you’ll need to stick to the “red letters.”
 In other words, flip to Matthew, Mark, Luke, or John (or that less traversed terrain, Revelation 2–3) and stay put.

 To be sure, I understand the impulse.
 It’s not altogether misguided.
 It makes some sense in light of the differences between the sinless Son of God (on display in the Gospels) and the bona fide sinners who penned most of the rest of New Testament (unbelieving James and Jude, denying Peter, blaspheming Paul, and so on).
 Dubious résumés, to say the least.